 PVC Pipe Sensory Station

 Why not use PVC pipes to create a dynamic play station?
 I’ve found that adding funnels and tubes can turn a simple water table into a thrilling sensory adventure.
+It’s one of my favorite sensory table ideas for preschool.

 Recycled Container Table